MindeKing/TipsModAutoLang/README.md

 * `__tip_file_list` [path to existing .txt / blank]\
 The *tip file list* is a .txt file containing one name per line per loading screen tooltip.\
-By default, the *namespace folder* for your generated files is based on the name of this file.
+By default, the *namespace folder* for your generated files is based on the name of this file.\
+It's also a mask.

 * `__namespace_overwrite` [valid path to potential folder and \ or any valid string]\
 texst